dsccommunity/StorageDsc/README.md

 ## Versions

 ### Unreleased

 * Converted appveyor.yml to install Pester from PSGallery instead of from Chocolatey.
 * added test for existing file system and no drive letter assignment to allow simple drive letter assignment in MSFT_xDisk.psm1
 * added unit test for volume with existing partition and no drive letter assigned for MSFT_xDisk.psm1
 * xMountImage: Fixed mounting disk images on Windows 10 Anniversary Edition
 * Updated to meet HQRM guidelines.
-* Moved all strings into locaization files.
+* Moved all strings into localization files.
 * Fixed examples to import xStorage module.
+* Fixed Readme.md layout issues.
+* xWaitForDisk:
+  - Added support for setting DriveLetter parameter with or without colon.
+  - MOF Class version updated to 1.0.0.0.
 * xWaitForVolume:
   - Added new resource.
+  - MOF Class version updated to 1.0.0.0.
 * xStorageCommon:
   - Added helper function module.
 * xDisk: